artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Archivematica devtools is a set of utilities that was built by developers While working on Archivematica.
 Devtools includes helper scripts that make it easier to perform certain maintenance tasks.
-One of those tools is used to rebuild the Transfer index in ElasticSearch, which is used by the different backlog tools such as the new Appraisal Tab.
+One of those tools is used to rebuild the Transfer index in Elasticsearch, which is used by the different backlog tools such as the new Appraisal Tab.
 Currently this must be installed using git.
 These instructions will be updated when a packaged version is available.
 See the _devtools repo: https:github.com/artefactual/archivematica-devtools for